 Both Hulu + Live TV and Sling TV provide a range of packages that offer vastly different content options.
 The standard Hulu services enable viewers to stream thousands of shows and movies, as well as episodes from major networks one or two days after they broadcast.
 Plus with a package that includes live TV, users also get 85+ channels.
 Sling TV, on the other hand, provides two separate packages that offer more than 30 to 50 live channels.

 Hulu and Sling TV feature varying levels of content for sports viewers.
 Hulu has a Disney+ package that includes access to ESPN+, while Sling TV’s Orange option provides three ESPN channels and its Blue package includes NFL Network.
 Hardcore sports fanatics might be happier with Hulu + Live TV, which provides access to ESPN and Fox Sports.

 Hulu + Live TV includes coverage of most major networks including ABC, CBS, Fox and NBC, along with 24-hour news services like CNN, Fox News and MSNBC.
 Sling Blue provides coverage of Fox and NBC, but Sling Orange doesn’t have any local networks.

 Hulu’s standard services have subscribers covered with thousands of hours of TV shows and movies.
 Sling’s Blue package is more entertainment-focused with channels such as AMC, Comedy Central and FX.
-Hulu also offers a bundle that includes access to the huge amount of content available on the newly launched Disney+ service and the sports streaming app ESPN+.
+Orange includes ESPN and Disney Channel.
+Hulu also offers a bundle that includes access to the huge amount of content available on the Disney+ service and the sports streaming app ESPN+.